ProcessDryLab/PDL-ServiceRegistry/README.md

 This project supports docker runtime environment.

 To build the docker image run, download docker from https://www.docker.com/products/docker-desktop/.
-Run the following commands to build an image and run it.
+Run the following commands from the project root to build an image and run it.

 ```
 docker build -t dockerrepository .